Predicting Exporters with Machine Learning: The empirical strategy

 \subsection{Predictors}

-To increase predictability, we include a full battery of $52$ predictors that are derived from firms' balance sheets and profit and loss accounts.
+To increase models' predictability, we include a full battery of $52$ predictors that we derive from firms' balance sheets and profit and loss accounts.
 A detailed description is reported in the Data Appendix.
 Broadly speaking, we choose to include:

-\begin{enumerate} \item original financial accounts without any elaboration; \item financial ratios and other proxy indicators (e.g., productivity, economies of scale, spillovers) that are based on financial accounts and that we expected to correlate with the ability of exporting; \item firms' locations, ownership status, and industry affiliations, which can help in spotting categories of firms at a competitive advantage or disadvantage. \end{enumerate}
+\begin{enumerate} \item original financial accounts without any elaboration; \item financial ratios and other proxy indicators (e.g., productivity, economies of scale, spillovers) that we expect to be correlated with exporting activity; \item firms' locations, ownership status, and industry affiliations, which can help in spotting categories of firms at a competitive advantage or disadvantage. \end{enumerate}

 Usefully, in Figure \ref{fig: corr_mat_pred}, we show a correlation matrix including all numeric predictors.
-Please note how many of them are indeed much cross-correlated with values well above $0.6$.
-In a context of a pure predictive exercise, we do not know \textit{ex-ante} which financial information can convey the highest predictive power.
-In principle, we can be informed from previous theory and empirical analyses that some variables are more associated than others with export status, i.e., they can be drivers of exporters, as for example in the case of productivity, firm size, financial constraints or ownership status.
-Yet, we prefer to keep all of them as they altogether allow us to reach high levels of prediction accuracy.
-See also a specific robustness check in Section \ref{sec: robustness}.
-Of course, we are well aware that our list of predictors entails a great deal of endogeneity among variables that are otherwise studied in different structural relationships, e.g., financial constraints and productivity.
+Please note how some of them are indeed much cross-correlated with values well above $0.6$.
+Yet, high correlations are not that relevant to our case since, in a context of pure prediction like ours, we do not (want to) estimate coefficients.
+At this stage, we also do not need a prior on which financial information conveys the highest predictive power.
+Hence, we choose not to discriminate among predictors \textit{ex ante}, although we do have information provided by previous literature that some variables more than others are associated with exporting activity (productivity, firm size, financial constraints, etc.).
+See also a specific robustness check in Section \ref{sec: robustness}, where we show what happens when we reduce our set of predictors.
+In another words, we are well aware that our long list of predictors entails a great deal of endogeneity among variables that are otherwise studied in different structural relationships.
+As we are not interested in obtaining estimates for determinants of trade, such endogeneity is not relevant for our purpose.
+What we need to do is to minimize the prediction errors given albeit marginally useful observable information.
+In Section \ref{sec: internal validity}, we further discuss the limits and benefits of a pure predictive exercise when it comes to the interpretability of predictors.